ORNL/curifactory/sphinx/source/getting_started.rst

     48

-Note that ``Record.state`` is actually a custom subclass of ``dict``, and by default will automatically resolve lazy objects any time it’s accessed on the state. the above cell turns this functionality off (with ``state.resolve = False``) to show that what’s actually in memory before a resolved access is just the lazy object, which is significantly
+Note that ``Record.state`` is actually a custom subclass of ``dict``, and by default it will automatically resolve lazy objects any time they're accessed on the state. the above cell turns this functionality off (with ``state.resolve = False``) to show that what’s actually in memory before a resolved access is just the lazy object, which is significantly